bysages/lens/README.md

 ### Why Not Serverless?

-This application requires features that are incompatible with serverless environments:
+This application requires features that are typically incompatible with serverless environments:

 1. **🏊‍♂️ Browser Pool Management**: Playwright browser instances need persistent memory and connection pooling
 2. **📦 Native Dependencies**: Sharp, better-sqlite3, and chromium require filesystem access and binary execution